DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Integument: Skin symptoms are generally rather rare.
-The occurrence of bleeding and alopecia was described by amyloid deposits in the dermis and subcutis.
+Integument: Skin manifestations are found rather rarely overall.
+The occurrence of extensive hemorrhages and alopecia due to amyloid deposits in the dermis and subcutis is described.

 HistologyThis section has been translated automatically.

 Treatment of the predisposing underlying disease: The most effective strategy to stabilize or even regress amyloid deposition is control of the underlying disease leading to a subsequent reduction in acute phase reactant levels, including circulating serum SAA levels.

 High-dose colchicine (1.5-2 mg/day) is effective in controlling systemic inflammation in autoinflammatory syndromes.
 In addition, in isolated cases, anti-IL-1 antibodies such as anakinra or canakinumab, which have already been shown to be effective as first-line therapies in various autoinflammatory syndromes, have also been shown to be effective in patients with refractory FMF in whom clinical remission could not be achieved with high-dose colchicine, patients in whom significantly elevated serum SAA levels are still detectable despite treatment with colchicine, patients with colchicine intolerance, and patients in whom the clinical picture suggests an overlap between FMF and vasculitis (especially in the presence of concomitant polyarteritis nodosa or Henoch-Schönlein purpura).

 Finally, immunomodulatory drugs have also been shown to be extremely useful in controlling the progression of amyloidosis-associated proteinuria and improving long-term survival in various inflammatory joint diseases and inflammatory bowel disease.
 These include chlorambucil, cyclophosphamide, tacrolimus , and anti-TNF-alpha or anti-IL-6 antibodies such as infliximab, etanercept, or tocilizumab.